icarusfactor/openstack-Installs/cloud-init/README.md

 ## CLOUD IMAGE INFORMATION

-> I've only Debian and Ubuntu for all threeimage items currently.
+> I've only Debian and Ubuntu made for all three image items currently.
 > Will make a ***WEB*** and ***SQL*** server image for CENTOS and Fedora.
 But
 > have to configure them with Puppet instead of debconf.
 OpenSUSE does not have
 > or use cloud-init.
 Will have to figure out what they use to boot thier cloud